openfoodfacts/robotoff/doc/how-to-guides/deployment/dev-install.md

     docker start mongodb
     ```

-    Your MongoDB has been installed sucessfully  and is up and running.
+    Your MongoDB has been installed successfully  and is up and running.
 Congratulations!

     Once you have the Robotoff services running with `docker-compose up` along with MongoDB container, proceed with the next steps.